 20 minutes from West Entrance

-KOA Campground– Located 6 miles from Yellowstone’s West Entrance.
+KOA Campground – ($42) Located 6 miles from Yellowstone’s West Entrance.
 With added amenities such as mini golf, a hot tub, and WI-FI, this is camping at its most glamorous.

-Rainbow Point Campground– This campground is located on the north shore of Hebgen Lake, just a 20 minute drive from Yellowstone’s West Entrance.
+Rainbow Point Campground – ($20) This campground lies on the north shore of Hebgen Lake, just 20 minutes from Yellowstone’s West Entrance.
 Rainbow point also accepts advance reservations, so you can make your bookings early to be safe.

-Lonesomehurst Campground– Located on the south shore of Hebgen Lake, only 20 minutes from Yellowstone’s west entrance.
+Lonesomehurst Campground – ($20) Located on the south shore of Hebgen Lake, only 20 minutes from Yellowstone’s west entrance.
 This campground also books in advance.

 Cody